 After digesting the disconcerting events this 15-year old recounted, we decided to ask more people about their experiences with the airlines.
 We conducted a recent survey which included more than 2,000 respondents.
 He is what that survey revealed:

-Often when air travel goes amiss and flights are delayed, cancelled, or overbooked, passengers are met with unreasonable or even unlawful behaviour by the airlines.
-This is the reason for the laws around EU 261 compensation.
+Often when air travel goes amiss and flights are delayed, canceled, or overbooked, passengers are met with unreasonable or even unlawful behavior by the airlines.

 Henrik Zillmer, CEO of AirHelp, has this to say about the changing face of the airline industry: